kubenav/deploy/README.md

             secretName: kubeconfig
 ```

-The aboive example mounts a secret named `kubeconfig` into the kubenav pod and makes use of the Kubeconfig via the `--kubeconfig` flag.
+The above example mounts a secret named `kubeconfig` into the kubenav pod and makes use of the Kubeconfig via the `--kubeconfig` flag.
 The secret must look as follows:

 ```yaml
 ---